$Q$-functions for lambda opers: Introduction

 where $T_0$, $T_1$ as in \eqref{T0T1intro}, and define two operators

 see \eqref{L01 gen}.
 Then $L_1$ has form \eqref{L Gaudin-1}.
-We note that this construction is similar to the one described in \cite{MV1}, \cite{MV2}, where given a solution of the Gaudin BAE associated to any Kac Moody algebra, one naturally assigns a set of $\slt$-opers, one for each Dynkin node, and then uses the reproduction procedure to produce families of solutions of the BAE.
+We note that this construction is similar to the one described in \cite{MV1,MV2}, where given a solution of the Gaudin BAE associated to any Kac Moody algebra, one naturally assigns a set of $\slt$-opers, one for each Dynkin node, and then uses the reproduction procedure to produce families of solutions of the BAE.
 For the present case of $\slth$ there are two nodes and the two $\slt$-opers are $(\partial_x+a_\pm(x))(\partial_x-a_\pm(x))$.
 In this case, we can add the same term $\la^2 P=\la^2 T_0T_1$ to the two $\slt$-opers to produce the same $\la$-oper of \cite{GLVW}.
 Thus adding $\la^2 P$, where $\la$ is an arbitrary non-zero constant, makes those two $\slt$-opers gauge equivalent.

 The operators $L_0$ and $L_1$ have poles of order two at $t_i$ and $s_i$, respectively, and the BAE \eqref{Gaudin BAE BLZ intro} imply that monodromy around these poles is trivial for all $\la$.
 In particular, $L_1$ does not depend on $t_i$.
 We note incidentally that for an operator of the form \eqref{L Gaudin-1} the trivial monodromy at $\lambda=0$ is equivalent to the trivial monodromy for all $\lambda$.
 We expect that for generic $l,k$ all operators of the form \eqref{L Gaudin-1} are obtained from solutions to BAE \eqref{Gaudin BAE BLZ intro}.
 Thus going to $L_1$ we effectively eliminate variables $t_i$ from the Bethe Ansatz equations.
-In this paper we study operators $L^G$ which are operators $L_1$ for some $\la$-oper. \\
+In this paper we study operators $L^G$ which are operators $L_1$ for some $\la$-oper.
+The $L^G$ opers are also special cases of more general operators considered in \cite{KL}.